What is Domestic Violence according to Wisconsin law?

 Domestic abuse battery is charged when bodily harm is committed on a person that shares a domestic relationship with the person charged.
 If one spouse hits their former spouse, that could be charged as misdemeanor battery domestic abuse.
 It could also be charged if a person threw a water bottle at their roommate, striking them and causing a bruise.

-It can include physical acts, language or both.
-Disorderly conduct is any conduct that is violent, abusive, indecent, profane, boisterous, unreasonably loud or otherwise disorderly and that is committed under circumstances that cause or provoke a disturbance.
+Disorderly conduct is any conduct that is violent, abusive, indecent, profane, boisterous, unreasonably loud, or otherwise disorderly and that is committed under circumstances that cause or provoke a disturbance.

 This is charged when the alleged disorderly behavior occurs with a person with whom the charged person shares a domestic relationship.
 If spouses get into a yelling match and the neighbors hear and call the police, a charge of disorderly conduct, domestic abuse is likely on the way.
 Similarly, if two roommates have a loud argument where they swear at each other than the state may charge one of the roommates with disorderly conduct domestic abuse.